ServBay Database File Management & Migration Guide

 2your_source_username

-Transfer the exported SQL file to the target environment: Use
+Transfer the exported SQL file to the destination environment: Use

 scp

-to an accessible location in the target ServBay instance (e.g.,/Applications/ServBay/backup/
+to an accessible location in the target ServBay environment (e.g.,/Applications/ServBay/backup/

-).Create the database on the target ServBay environment:
+).Create the database in the target ServBay environment:

 bash# Run in the target ServBay terminal mysql -u your_target_username -p -e "CREATE DATABASE your_database;"